augustinh22/msc_markdown/source/05_Discussion.md

 - Reproducibility

-The concept of \ac{ARD} (***see*** section \ref{sec:ARD}) is relevant in the context of this thesis, since a data cube is provided allowing access to data with user-defined grids and generic semantic enrichment suitable for multiple kinds of analysis using semantic queries.
+The concept of \ac{ARD} (*see* \autoref{sec:ARD}) is relevant in the context of this thesis, since a data cube is provided allowing access to data with user-defined grids and generic semantic enrichment suitable for multiple kinds of analysis using semantic queries.
 Depending on how \ac{ARD} is defined, the created \ac{ODC} implementation could be considered as analysis-ready.
 Semi-concepts provide an automated semi-semantic layer that under current circumstances, could be considered as moving towards semantically enriched \ac{ARD}.

 ## Challenges

+- interpretation taking variability through time into account
+- calculating differences between seasons or years based on aggregated output (i.e. are they even comparable?)
+- periodicity (**draw graphics**) -- finding ways to characterise it or take it into account
+  - ability to give information about seasonality and dynamics (e.g. type of crop, harvest or mowing cycles, ...)
+- more complex queries (e.g. automated post-classification change detection)

 # Discussion of Data